If you ask 100 people “What is Kanban” probably 50 (or more) will answer “A white board with sticky notes on it” or should we say a “Kanban wall”.

 Do Not Quit

 The first most common reason for people to abandon Kanban is the lack of discipline.
-We all know where lean started (Japan) and we all know how disciplined the Japanese guys are.
+We all know where the concept of Lean started (Japan) and we all know how disciplined the Japanese guys are.
 These discipline extremities are almost insane for the western people, but it is how it is and you should do your best to get up on your feet and try once again.
 And again… and again.
 Otherwise, you will stick to the basic concept of kanban sticky notes and that’s it.

 Urrr, but what exactly do we need to do?